KiNoYo/KiNoYo-Rotation/README.md

 ## Description

-<acronym title="World of Warcraft">WoW</acronym>? addon to help you get the most of your class rotation.
+<abbr title="World of Warcraft">WoW</abbr> addon to help you get the most of your class rotation.

 This is a reboot of [RotationBuilder](http://wow.curseforge.com/addons/rotation-builder/) with the aim to: